raghavgautam/mysql-vagrant/README.md

 # mysql-vagrant

-mysql-vagrant is a quick way to run mysql locally for development without an ssh tunnel
+mysql-vagrant is a quick way to run mysql locally, using dropbox, for development without an ssh tunnel

 ### Start server